Services & Information

 The new rules apply to adults who live alone or with dependent children only.
 Lone parents with children over the age of 18 will not be able to form a support bubble.

 Single adult households can form one ‘support bubble' with one other household.
 You cannot have more than one support bubble and you should not change your bubble.
 All those in a support bubble will be able to spend time together inside each others' homes, including overnight, without needing to stay 2 metres apart.
 You cannot form a support bubble with another household if neither you nor they are in a single adult household.

 Even if you are in a support bubble, you are still not allowed to:

 - meet other people indoors - including in their home or your home - unless you are in a support bubble (from 13th June), or for other limited circumstances listed in law;

-- meet outdoors in a group of more than 6 with people who are not in your household or (where applicable) support bubble, or for other limited circumstances listed in law;
+- meet outdoors with people who are not in your household or (where applicable) support bubble, or for other limited circumstances listed in law;

 - stay overnight in another household that is not in your support bubble, unless it is for the limited set of circumstances outlined in law.

 If you are in a support bubble, the general advice remains that you should limit your contact with others, maintain social distancing guidelines and take hygiene precautions by washing your hands as soon as you are home for at least 20 seconds, use hand sanitiser when you are out, use a tissue when sneezing and dispose of it safely and cough into the crook of your elbow